KSwaviman/ETL_Meltano_framework/README.md

 ## API

 Create an API using FastAPI to serve the transformed data.
 The API reads the transformed CSV file and returns the data in JSON format.

+## Execution Script
+To streamline the execution of the entire ETL pipeline and the FastAPI application, a `run_etl.sh` script is created.
+This script performs the following steps:

+1. Create the loaded_data directory if it doesn't exist.
+2. Run the Meltano ETL pipeline to extract and load the data.
+3. Transform the data using the transformation script.
+4. Start the FastAPI application to serve the data.

 ## Docker